awsdocs/amazon-ec2-user-guide/doc_source/ri-market-concepts-buying.md

 1. In the navigation pane, choose **Reserved Instances**\.

-1. Your active and retired Reserved Instances are listed\.
+1. Your queued, active, and retired Reserved Instances are listed\.
 The **State** column displays the state\.

-1. If you are a seller in the Reserved Instance Marketplace the **My Listings** tab displays the status of a reservation that's listed in the [Reserved Instance Marketplace](ri-market-general.md)\.
+1. If you are a seller in the Reserved Instance Marketplace, the **My Listings** tab displays the status of a reservation that's listed in the [Reserved Instance Marketplace](ri-market-general.md)\.
 For more information, see [Reserved Instance listing states](ri-market-general.md#ri-listing-states)\.

 **To view your Reserved Instances using the command line**
 + [describe\-reserved\-instances](https://docs.aws.amazon.com/cli/latest/reference/ec2/describe-reserved-instances.html) \(AWS CLI\)